 Life insurance is a safe, simple way to guarantee that the people who depend on you now will be taken care of after you’re gone.
 Beneficiaries receive a tax-free cash payment that ensures their standard of living and way of life does not suffer.
 Please, don’t make a tragic situation even worse by failing to plan now.
 If you are the primary earner in your household, life insurance is not an option.
 It’s a responsibility.

-Contact your Pugh Insurance Agency agent to discuss your life insurance options today.
+Contact your Vicinity Insurance Agency agent to discuss your life insurance options today.

 How Do I Know How Much Coverage I Need?